 Equipment on a worksite is exposed to unforgiving conditions, and so whether its the hardware we use or the safety equipment we wear, it needs to be designed and built tough.
 A key part of retaining a piece of equipment’s durability is its maintenance, including cleaning.

 It's easy to get lost between all the numbers, terminology, and data when dealing with sound, noise, and acoustics in general.
 After all, it’s not a simple science.
+This simple glossary should make your first steps into the world of acoustics a little easier.

 An acoustic shadow results when sound waves fail to spread outward due to disruptions or physical barriers such as buildings, geographical obstructions, or wind currents and can alter our perceptions of events, and can also be controlled to diminishing the impact of high decibel noises.